avigewirtz/avigewirtz.github.io-/make/makefiles/makefile-version-3-macros.md

 # Macros

-Make has a macro facility that performs textual substitution, which is similar to the `#define` directive in C. To define a macro, you simply assign a value to a name.
+Make has a macro facility that performs textual substitution, similar to the `#define` directive in C. To define a macro, you simply assign a value to a name.
 For example:

 ```makefile
 CC = gcc217